Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 There are a few ways to create retirement income when a pension is not available.
 These include acquiring and managing rental properties and obtaining a part-time job.
-Purchasing an annuity with some of your retirement savings would also serve this purpose.
+Purchasing a qualified longevity annuity contract, with some of your retirement savings would also serve this purpose.

 Annuities are designed to provide a reliable stream of income in retirement.
 They are the mirror image of life insurance policies, which provide protection to your loved ones in the event of your premature death.
 Annuities provide income for you, insuring you against living longer than your retirement savings can support.

 While retirement annuities have a lot of pros, you must take the cons into consideration.
 For example, once an annuity is purchased, the principal of the annuity is locked down.
 It is extremely difficult to access the majority of the fund.
 You will have access only to the stream of payments when they begin.

 Also, if your annuity doesn’t have provisions for beneficiaries, such as a refund option, or is not set to pay out for a minimum period of time, you may wind up losing your money.
 For example, if you purchase a life annuity for $100,000 and you die before you collect the principle — the original $100,000 you invested — the remainder of that $100,000 is lost.
 This is counter to what the annuity is designed to protect against: outliving your savings.

 On the other hand, if you outlive your life expectancy, the estimate upon which your annuity payout is calculated, you may ultimately receive more than the calculated principle and interest.

 Annuities also carry fees and commissions, which can add up.
 And the interest they pay may be significantly less than other investments, such as stocks.
 On the other hand, fixed annuities don’t carry the risks of a poor stock market performance.